ferdimost/Code_Projects_Notebooks/Markov-State-Modelling/README.md

 # This is a project on VAMP Nets

-This just an other example of a Markov state modelling ML algorithm.
+This is another example of a Markov state modeling ML algorithm.